-This report details the scope, methods, and results of an intensive program of monthly sampling and analysis of nutrients and plankton in Wachusett Reservoir conducted from October 1998 through September 1999 and continued, with some modifications, on a quarterly schedule to the present day.
+These reports detail the scope, methods, and results of an intensive program of monthly sampling and analysis of nutrients and plankton in both Quabbin and Wachusett Reservoirs conducted from October 1998 through September 1999, which continue, with some modifications, on a quarterly schedule to the present day.

-Laboratory measurement of nutrient concentrations was performed by Massachusetts Water Resources Authority (MWRA) staff of the Deer Island Central Laboratory at a higher level of precision and sensitivity than any previous study.
-The spatial coverage of the program (four stations each sampled at various depths) and frequency of sampling, combined with the efficacy of laboratory measurements provides the most comprehensive database currently available on nutrient and plankton dynamics in Wachusett Reservoir.
+Laboratory measurement of nutrient concentrations was performed by MWRA staff of the Deer Island Central Laboratory at a higher level of precision and sensitivity than any previous study.
+The spatial coverage of the program (six stations at Quabbin, four stations at Wachusett, each sampled at various depths) and frequency of sampling, combined with the efficacy of laboratory measurements provides the most comprehensive database currently available on nutrient and plankton dynamics in both reservoirs.

-- Nutrient and Plankton Dynamics in Wachusett Reservoir
+Nutrient and Plankton Dynamics in Quabbin Reservoir file size 2MBNutrient and Plankton Dynamics in Wachusett Reservoir